-SON is firmly committed to the provision of a safe and healthy environment for its employees, apprentices, contractors and the public.
+SON/ML is firmly committed to the provision of a safe and healthy environment for its employees, learners, contractors and the public.

-SON recognise that this commitment will only be achieved with positive leadership, the provision of necessary resources and continued pursuit of best practice in occupational health and safety.
+SON/ML recognise that this commitment will only be achieved with positive leadership, the provision of necessary resources and continued pursuit of best practice in occupational health and safety.

-SON expect every member of its community to accept personal responsibility for promoting the safety and well-being of themselves and those involved in, or affected by, the SON activities.
+SON/ML expect every member of its community to accept personal responsibility for promoting the safety and well-being of themselves and those involved in, or affected by our activities.